aliakseibrown/a-few-words/README.md

 # A Few Words
-An application for learning a new language with a Space Repetition metho.
-Written on Dart "A few words" project is currently under development.
+An application for learning a new language with a Space Repetition method.
+Written on Dart.
+"A few words" project is currently under development.
 Following updates will be published in this file.